Aníbal (wrestler): Professional wrestling career

 During his early days as Aníbal Mil Mascaras and Black Shadow acted as his padrinos or mentors.
 In 1966 Aníbal won the Distrito Federal Light Heavyweight Championship, then lost it to Pepe Casas as he signed a contract with Empresa Mexicana de Lucha Libre (EMLL).
 He spent the next couple of years working his way up the ranks in EMLL, honing his high flying skills into a top level competitor.
 1970 was Aníbal's breakthrough year.
 He defeated Mashio Koma to win the NWA World Middleweight Championship on December 6, 1970, and was named El Halcón Magazine's "1970 Wrestler of the year".
 Aníbal's run with the NWA Middleweight title lasted over a year and saw him successfully defend the title in several high-profile main events.
 During his title reign Aníbal developed a heated rivalry with René Guajardo, a rivalry that saw the two face off in several main events all around Mexico.
 On March 30, 1973, Guajardo ended Aníbal's NWA Middleweight title reign.
 On June 28, 1974, Aníbal defeated Adorable Rubí to win the Mexican National Middleweight Championship in the main event of a show in Mexico City, Mexico.
-On September 20, Aníbal became a double champion, defeating El Cobarde in a match for the vacant NWA World Middleweight Champiohship.
+On September 20, Aníbal became a double champion, defeating El Cobarde in a match for the vacant NWA World Middleweight Championship.
 Aníbals run as a double champion ended when he lost the Mexican National Middleweight Title on November 29, 1974, to Ringo Mendoza.
 His success in the ring saw him named "Wrestler of the year" in 1974.